 The APS commends policing practices that empower victims to decide, in consultation with attending police, what action they prefer to occur.
-If sexual violence occurs in the context of domestic violence or coercive control, this may be moving the victim (and possibly children) to a safe location unknown to the perpetrator, or removing the perpetrator from the family house.
-Collaborative decision-making enables victims to be informed of the impact of their choices and be empowered to have agency over their situation.
-Empowerment is central to the core principles of trauma-informed practice which supports the recovery of victims.
+In the context of domestic violence or coercive control, this may be moving the victim (and possibly children) to a safe location unknown to the perpetrator, or removing the perpetrator from the family house.
+Collaborative decision-making enables victims to be informed of the impact of their choices and be empowered to have agency over their situation26.
+Empowerment is central to the core principles of trauma-informed practice which supports the recovery of victims27.

-Another example of a practice that could be more acceptable to victims while ensuring valuable information is not lost is pre-recording complainant evidence as a means to avoid further questioning in open Court.
-Given this, we are, in general, in support of the proposed 'special measures' in Part 51 of the JRSV Issues Paper.
+Another example of a practice that could be more acceptable to victims while ensuring valuable information is not lost is pre-recording complainant evidence as a means to avoid further questioning in open Court28.
 This has the following advantages: